 - Since 1976, a hypothetical 60/40 portfolio would have experienced a negative return less than 1% of the time on a rolling five-year basis, versus 10% of the time in a pure equity strategy.

 March’s breakneck volatility caught many investors off guard, leading them to reconsider their portfolio allocations.
-Several conversations between our Portfolio Construction and Strategy (PCS) Team and financial advisors have focused on this recent volatility and the impact on performance for client portfolios.
+Several conversations between our Portfolio Construction and Strategy (PCS) Team and financial professionals have focused on this recent volatility and the impact on performance for client portfolios.
 For long-term wealth generation, we have been taught to stay invested throughout all market cycles and maintain our eye on the long-term prize.
 However, as we experience this volatility, we know that two very strong emotions can get in the way of clients staying the course:

 - Fear, and the fear of missing out